jiko/cyborgmanifesto/index.md

 <p>The 'New Industrial Revolution' is producing a new world-wide working
 class, as well as new sexualities and ethnicities.
-The extreme mobility of capital and the emerging international division of labour are intertwined with the emergence of new collecdvities, and the weakening of familiar groupings.
+The extreme mobility of capital and the emerging international division of labour are intertwined with the emergence of new collectivities, and the weakening of familiar groupings.
 These developments are neither gender- nor race-neutral.
 White men in advanced industrial societies have become newly vulnerable to permanent job loss, and women are not disappearing from the job rolls at the same rates as men.
 It is not simply that women in Third World countries are the preferred labour force for the science-based multinationals in the export-processing sectors, particularly in electronics.
-The picture is more systematic and involves reproduction, sexuality, culture, consumphon, and producdon.
+The picture is more systematic and involves reproduction, sexuality, culture, consumption, and producdon.
 In the prototypical Silicon Valley, many women's lives have been structured around employment in electronics-dependent jobs, and their intimate realities include serial heterosexual monogamy, negotiating childcare, distance from extended kin